chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 ## Setup

-You can set up a connection between Chef Automate and the Integration App in ServiceNow by creating a data feed in from Chef Automate or a connection in Service Now.
+Connect the Integration App in ServiceNow to Chef Automate by creating a data feed in from Chef Automate or a connection in Service Now.
+Setting up and configuring the Integration App requires the `x_chef_automate.api` role to configure it.
+If you are not a ServiceNow administrator, ask one to enable it for you.

-### Create a Data Feed
+### Create a Data Feed in Chef Automate

 Set up a data feed to send data from Chef Automate to the Integration App: